Baker City Details

 Primary Mineral: Gold

-Baker City Description
+Baker City History

 Prospectors discovered gold in eastern Oregon in 1861 and quickly sparked a rush of miners that led to the creation of Baker City.
 Soon a saloon, hotel, and blacksmith shop opened, followed by a quartz mill in 1864.
 The next year the town was laid out and in 1868 it succeeded Auburn as the county seat of Baker County.
 Baker City officially incorporated as a city in 1874.